We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Activated charcoal is not the same substance as that found in charcoal bricks or burnt pieces of food.
+Activated charcoal is not the same substance as that found in charcoal bricks or burned pieces of food.

-The manufacture of activated charcoal makes it extremely adsorbent, allowing it to bind to molecules, ions, or atoms.
-In this way, it removes these from dissolved substances.
+The manufacture of activated charcoal makes it extremely absorbent, allowing it to bind to molecules, ions, or atoms and remove them from dissolved substances.

 Making activated charcoal involves heating carbon-rich materials, such as wood, peat, coconut shells, or sawdust, to very high temperatures.

-This ‘activation’ process strips the charcoal of previously absorbed molecules and frees up bonding sites again.
-This process also reduces the size of the pores in the charcoal and makes more holes in each molecule, therefore, increasing its overall surface area.
+This “activation” process strips the charcoal of previously absorbed molecules and frees up bonding sites again.
+This process also reduces the size of the pores in the charcoal and makes more holes in each molecule, increasing its overall surface area.

-As a result, one teaspoon full of activated charcoal has more surface area than a football field.
+As a result, one teaspoon of activated charcoal has about the same surface area as a football field.

 But due to its powerful toxin-clearing properties, some advocates have proposed activated charcoal as a treatment for an ever-growing list of conditions.

-There is not sufficiently conclusive, large-scale research to establish what the benefits are of activated charcoal.
-Many over-the-counter (OTC) products also rely on the basic chemical principles of activated charcoal to defend their benefit claims.
+There is not sufficient conclusive, large-scale research to establish the benefits of activated charcoal.
+Many over-the-counter (OTC) products rely on the basic chemical principles of activated charcoal to defend their benefit claims.

-A few of the uses of activated charcoal with some evidence include the following:
+A few of the uses of activated charcoal supported by some evidence include:

 1. Kidney health